markaltmann/markaltmann.github.io/_posts/2020-04-19-Modern-Adblocking-via-DNS.md

 Using the PiHole is a very smooth and just working solution.
 You just have one challenge now:

-    No safeguards when you are on the road
+No safeguards when you are on the road!
+{: .notice--warning}

 That's a real bummer, as you should use this technology also, when you are on the road.
 Running a PiHole locally, seems messy and constantly connecting to a VPN also seems impractical.